electron/electronjs.org-old/_posts/2016-08-04-electron-internals-using-node-as-library.md

 because they cannot find symbols.

 So in order to make native modules work for Electron, we have to expose symbols of V8 and libuv in Electron.
-For V8 this is done by [forcing exposing all symbols in Chromium's configuration file][v8-expose].
+For V8 this is done by [force-exposing all symbols in Chromium's configuration file][v8-expose].
 For libuv, it is achieved by [setting the `BUILDING_UV_SHARED=1` definition][libuv-expose].